-''' cd /System/Library/WebObjects/JavaApplications/wotaskd.woa ./wotaskd -WOPort <port> -WOSavesAdaptorConfiguration true '''
+cd /System/Library/WebObjects/JavaApplications/wotaskd.woa ./wotaskd -WOPort <port> -WOSavesAdaptorConfiguration true

-To specify a different location for the HTTP adaptor configuration file, follow the instructions in "WODeploymentConfigurationDirectory" (page 121).
-If you want to give the file a different name, "Setting the HTTP Adaptor Configuration File" (page 55) shows you how.
+To specify a different location for the HTTP adaptor configuration file, follow the instructions in "WODeploymentConfigurationDirectory" (page 120).
+If you want to give the file a different name, "Setting the Name of the HTTP Adaptor Configuration File" (page 54) shows you how.